docwhat/website/content/posts/xpath-has-a-lousy-equality-operator/index.md

 ```

 This is ridiculous.
 How can you be sure that the equal operator is returning
-what you want if it silently promotes/demotes things?
+what you want if it silently promotes or demotes things?
 Reading through
 [the section on booleans](http://www.w3.org/TR/xpath#booleans) in the XPath
 documentation explains how equality works: